defunkt/jquery-pjax/README.md

 pjax is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button.

 pjax works by grabbing html from your server via ajax and replacing the content of a container on your page with the ajax'd html.
-It then updates the browser's current url using pushState without reloading your page's layout or any resources (js, css), giving the appearance of a fast full page load.
+It then updates the browser's current url using pushState without reloading your page's layout or any resources (js, css), giving the appearance of a fast, full page load.
 But really it's just ajax and pushState.

 For [browsers that don't support pushState][compat] pjax fully degrades.

-pjax enhances the browsing experience - nothing more.

 ## Overview

 pjax is not fully automatic.
-You'll need to setup and designate a containing element on your page that will be replaced when you navigate between pages.
+You'll need to setup and designate a containing element on your page that will be replaced when you navigate your site.

 Consider the following page.